SurajKhonde/Odasian/Language/SQL/MySQL(Database).md

 ```

 5️⃣ CROSS JOIN

-🔹 **Returns the Cartesian product (all possible combinations) of both tables.**
+ Returns the Cartesian product (all possible combinations) of both tables.
 ```sql
 SELECT [employees.name](http://employees.name/), departments.dept_name
 FROM employees
 CROSS JOIN departments;
 ```

-✔️ Useful for generating all possible combinations.
+ Useful for generating all possible combinations.

-✔️ Grows exponentially, so be careful with large datasets!
+ Grows exponentially, so be careful with large datasets!

-## **🚀 Quick Comparison Table**
+##  Quick Comparison Table

 |   |   |
 |---|---|